huggingface/datasets/docs/source/custom_serialization.rst

 In most cases, this works really well out of the box!
 However, sometimes you may find that your tedious data-crunching functions are running every time instead of being loaded from cache.
 This means that there is an object that is part of your processing function whose serialization is different on every run.
-Consequently, the fingerprint will also be different and ``datasets`` thinks it is a different processing function altogether.
+Consequently, the fingerprint will also be different and ``datasets`` will think it is a different processing function altogether.
 This is particularly likely to happen with complex, deep objects or third-party libraries.
 Luckily, it is possible to register your own serialization methods for specific objects to ensure deterministic serialization!

 Register your own serialization function
 ----------------------------------------

 In this section we will go over an example on how to register your own serialization function.
 We will use the popular linguistic parser `spaCy <https://spacy.io/>`_ as an example.
 In the following snippet, we load up a large text file with plain text.
 We would like to tokenize the text with spaCy.
 We can easily do this with ``datasets`` by running our tokenization function in :func:`map()` on our dataset.

 .. code-block::